ManishaMatta/SP500/README.md

 ### III.
 Requirements

 The project must download and install the below listed modules and packages to run the code.
-To install above packages use the following command:
+To install the packages use the following command:

 `pip install -r requirements.txt`

 './requirements.txt' -> file has a list of all the necessary packages required to run this code

-**For installing _tensorflow_ ,please follow the below steps**
+**For installing _tensorflow_, please follow the below steps**
-1. manually install by : `pip install tensorflow` https://www.tensorflow.org/install/pip#macos [worked in windows ,but faced few version compatibility issues in mac -ERROR zsh: illegal hardware instruction python.
+1. manually install by : `pip install tensorflow` https://www.tensorflow.org/install/pip#macos [worked in windows ,but faced few version compatibility issues in mac `-ERROR zsh: illegal hardware instruction python`.
 Please use the conda option if errors]

 [or]

+Please install conda:22.9.0v before executing this step [refer:https://conda.io/projects/conda/en/latest/user-guide/install/index.html]
-2. manually install by : `conda install tensorflow`   [Please uninstall and reinstall if any issues]
+2. manually install tensorflow by : `conda install tensorflow` [Please uninstall and reinstall if any issues]

 Please check for the installation of `tensorflow` as it takes longer and if any issues please follow the commands in https://www.tensorflow.org/install/pip#macos link.